 - The money you invest in your RRSP is tax deductible, reducing your current taxable income.

-- You defer tax on your investment income until it’s withdrawn, presumably in retirement when you’re in a lower income bracket.
+- Remember that RRSPs aren’t tax-free, they are tax-differed - you defer tax on your investment income until it’s withdrawn, presumably in retirement when you’re in a lower income bracket.

 1. Plan your retirement goals.